ka1130/just-sudo-it/_posts/2017-03-24-the-boids-plan.md

 ## Stage 3: Maths!

 Now here comes the hardest thing for me, or at least at this point it seems so.
 Getting into counting!
-Vectors, numbers, algorithms… putting together three seemingly simple rules of flocking put me hardly off.
+Vectors, numbers, algorithms… getting together three seemingly simple rules of flocking put me hardly off.
 Still, it had to be done.
 OK, a pile of blank paper sheets and a pen and let’s dismantle the sucker!

-I will need a 2D coordinate system and an array of starting positions of Boids (x and y).
+I will need a 2D coordinate system and an array of starting positions of Boids (X and Y).
 Thereafter, Boids will be placed on the given coordinates and put into motion.
-At this point there has to be a function that takes the initial coordinates and counts the next position of each boid as per the rules described in the former post.
+At this point there has to be a function that takes the initial coordinates and counts the next position of each Boid as per the rules described in the former post.
 A quick reminder:

 + **separation**: steer to avoid crowding
 + **alignment**: steer towards the average heading of local flockmates